qcnotes/qcnotes.github.io/_posts/2025-12-5-Entropy-Maximization.md

 Therefore, $(-\Lambda)^{-1} = Q$ proving that it is a covariance matrix of complex random vector $x \in C^{n}$.

-Note: When the covariance contraint is removed from the maximization, the probablility distribution that maximizes becomes entropy becomes uniform distribution over a finite interval [a,b].
+Note: When the covariance contraint is removed from the maximization in Eq.(9), the probablility distribution that maximizes becomes entropy becomes uniform distribution over a finite interval [a,b].

 Reference:
 - E. Telatar, “Capacity of multi-antenna Gaussian channels,” Europ.
 Trans.
 Telecommun., ETT, vol. 10, no. 6, pp. 585–596, Nov.
 1999.